EdwardCooke/ansible-kubernetes/readme.md

 ## CIS Benchmark

 Review the `hardening.md` to see the status of each benchmark test.
+Most of them were handeled out of the box by kubeadm, the ones that could be resolved are.